RPCEmu is a emulator of Acorn's Risc PC and A7000 machines. It is a work in progress and should be considered of Alpha Quality.

 Disc->Load Disc :1 - Loads a .ADF disc image into floppy drive :1

-Settings->Mouse hack - Linux RPCEmu uses a hack to make the RISC OS mouse pointer follow the native pointer.
+Settings->Follow Host Mouse - RPCEmu uses a hack to make the RISC OS mouse pointer follow the native pointer.
 In many games this does not work, so disable this to turn it off.
+Disabling this enables 'Capture' mouse mode where the pointer will be constrained within the emulators display, click in the window to capture the mouse, and press CTRl+END to release the mouse.

 Settings->CD-ROM - various options for the CD-ROM emulation.